Regardless of our accomplishments, we owe our existence to a six-inch layer of topsoil, water, and the fact that it rains.

 Water contamination is often not taken into consideration when certain management practices are applied.
 This is probably the most fundamental issue in today’s industrial area.
 For example, applying chemicals, in the various forms, in modern agriculture, but also in other industries.

 It is not only chemicals and its applications that can contaminate water, but also organic waste, resulting from the various industrial farms.
-A proper waste disposal plan must be put in place for the discarding of faecal material and other organic waste, including dead animals.
+It is crucial to have a proper waste disposal plan for the discarding of faecal material and other organic waste, including dead animals.

-We cannot afford that organic waste be the source of a disease outbreak on your farm just because the waste management system failed.
+We cannot afford that organic waste be the source of a disease outbreak on farms because the waste management system failed.

 We must look after our natural resources – air, water and soil – and how we can benefit optimally from these resources.
 Not exploiting them, nor contaminating them, but for the benefit of all living creatures.